14 Actionable Tactics for Inbound Sales [2021 Update]

 We’ve already discussed the buyer’s journey, which is a great way to start thinking about what content you might need.
 Work out all the potential questions your prospect might ask at each stage, then make sure the answer is easily available.

 Of course, the best way to make sure you’re answering the right questions is to talk to your prospect!
-Solutions like Hotjar allow you to see how visitors are using your site, with heatmaps that identify where they drop off.
+Solutions like Hotjar and Lucky Orange allow you to see how visitors are using your site, with heatmaps that identify where they drop off.

 Tracking search terms, both the ones that bring visitors to your site and the ones people use while on your site, let you know what information people are looking for.
 Using live chat or triggered surveys, you can talk directly with your prospects and listen to their questions.

 In rare situations, you might decide not to tell them everything.